babakbarazandeh/Stochastic-multi-objective-EM/README.md

 </p>

 # Reuslts
 Following figure shows the performance of the proposed algorithm for different data dimension (d) and number of components (K).
-The  proposed method significantly improves the percentage of times that a random initialization converges to the ground truth parameter.
+As shown in the figures, the  proposed method significantly improves the percentage of times that a random initialization converges to the ground truth parameter.

 <p align="center">
   <img width="500" height="200" src="https://github.com/babakbarazandeh/Stochastic-multi-objective-EM/blob/master/Result.jpg">
 </p> <br/>

 # Getting started
-After installing Tensorflow, run Main.py
+Run Main.m

 # Citation
-@article{barazandeh2019training,<br/>
-  title={Training generative networks using random discriminators},<br/>
+@inproceedings{barazandeh2018behavior,<br/>
+  title={On the Behavior of the Expectation-Maximization Algorithm for Mixture Models},<br/>
-  author={Barazandeh, Babak and Razaviyayn, Meisam and Sanjabi, Maziar},<br/>
+  author={Barazandeh, Babak and Razaviyayn, Meisam},<br/>
-  journal={arXiv preprint arXiv:1904.09775},<br/>
-  year={2019}
+  booktitle={2018 IEEE Global Conference on Signal and Information Processing (GlobalSIP)},<br/>
+  pages={61--65},<br/>
+  year={2018},<br/>
+  organization={IEEE}
 }